physera/onelogin-aws-cli/README.md

   This ID can be found by logging in to your OneLogin web dashboard and navigating to `Administration` -> `APPS` -> `<Your app instance>`, and copying it from the URL in the address bar.
-- `role_arn` - AWS Role ARN to become after authenticating against OneLogin.
+- `role_arn` - AWS Role ARN to assume after authenticating against OneLogin.
   Specifying this will disable the display of available roles and the interactive choice to select a role after authenticating.